 The Etsy ecosystem in numbers

-As of December 31, 2018, the Etsy marketplace connected 2.1 million active sellers and 39.4 million active Etsy buyers.
+As of September 2022, the Etsy marketplace connected 5.3 million active sellers and over 88 million active Etsy buyers.

-Those contribute to the interactions on the platform and they also generate revenues in both fees and services (very active sellers pay for a promoted listing on the platform and other services, while active buyers make multiple purchases on the platform).
+Those contribute to the interactions on the platform, and generate revenues in fees and services (very active sellers pay for a promoted listing on the platform and other services, while active buyers make multiple purchases on the platform).

 The importance of habitual buyers